 - Exceptions to the Rules Regarding Tax Deductions

 - Life Considerations When Renovating Your Home

 Get the Best Return on Investment for Home Improvements in 2022

 Owning a home is most likely the biggest investment most people make in their lifetime.
 Along the homeowner’s journey, home maintenance becomes necessary, and if you own the home long enough, home improvements.
 Every homeowner wants to get a good return on their investment for home improvements, but it’s not always clear which projects to focus on, when it comes to maintaining and improving a home’s value over the years.

-How can you make sure your home improvements give you the best return on investment?
 Home improvement ROI is an important subject for homeowners to research, whether you’re thinking of selling in the near future, or staying for a while.
 Making wise improvements will add lasting value to your home, and, if done right, will also net a good return for you when you want to sell.

 Is Home Improvement Necessary?

-Most homeowners find that making steady improvements during their years of ownership help them avoid a long list of honey-do’s when it is time to sell.
+Most homeowners find that making steady improvements during their years of ownership help to them avoid a long list of honey-do’s when it is time to sell.
 Additionally, a home is more enjoyable along the way.